How to Clear Cloudy Pool Water Fast

 2. Does shock clear a cloudy pool?

 Yes, if the cloudiness is caused by contaminants or low chlorine levels, shocking your pool can bring back its clarity.
-Following up with brushing, filtering, and chemical balancing can also help your pool water.
+Following up with brushing, filtering, and balancing chemicals will help your pool stay clear after a shock.

 3. Will chlorine/chlorine tablets clear a cloudy pool?